Mechatronics and Robotics MSc (Eng)

 Biomechatronics and Medical Robotics - 15 credits

 Biomechatronics is the application of mechatronic engineering to human biology.
-The aim of this module is to provide an understanding of biomechatronic and medical robotic engineering systems challenges, solutions and analysis.
+The aim of this module is to provide an understanding of biomechatronic and Medical Robotic engineering systems challenges, solutions and analysis.